oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 values not disclosed in the Disclosures.

-This document also specifies an optional mechanism for Key Binding, or the concept of binding an SD-JWT to key material controlled by the Holder.
+This document also specifies an optional mechanism for Key Binding, which is the concept of binding an SD-JWT to a Holder's public key and requiring that the Holder prove possession of the corresponding private key when presenting the SD-JWT.
 The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

 SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.